19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (a) preserve all such returns and statements with the bills and vouchers relating thereto;

-(b) at all reasonable times during 6 months next after the publication in theGazetteof the notice mentioned in this section shall permit any person to inspect them and to make extracts therefrom on payment of a fee of $2; and
+(b) at all reasonable times during 6 months after the publication in theGazetteof the notice mentioned in this section, permit any person to inspect them and to make extracts therefrom on payment of a fee of $2; and

 (c) on payment of 30 cents for each page, supply a copy or copies of any part thereof.